-The distillation was finished with Markham Distillation Apparatus which permits unpredictable substances, for example, smelling salts to be steam refined with complete assortment of the distillate.
-The apparatus steamed out for around ten minutes.
-The steam generator is then taken out from the intensity source to all the creating vacuum to eliminate condensed water.
-The steam generator is then put on the intensity source (for example warming mantle) and every part of the apparatus was repaired suitably.
-5ml piece of the overview above was pipetted into the body of the apparatus by means of the little channel opening.
-To this was added 5 ml of 40% (W/V) NaOH through a similar opening with the 5 ml pipette.
-The blend was steam-refined for 2 minutes into a 50ml conical flask containing 10ml of 2% Boric Corrosive in addition to blended indicator arrangement set at the getting tip of the condenser.
+The distillation was finished with a Markham Distillation Apparatus, which permits unpredictable substances such as smelling salts to be steam-refined with complete assortment of the distillate.
+The apparatus was steamed for approximately ten minutes.
+The steam generator is then taken out from the intensity source to create vacuum to eliminate condensed water.
+The steam generator was then placed on the intensity source (for example, a warming mantle), and every part of thee apparatus wassuitably repairedy.
+5ml piece of the overview above was pipetted into the body of the apparatus by means ofaesmalle channel opening.
+To this, 5 ml of 40% (w/v) NaOH was added through a similar opening to the 5 ml pipette.
+The blend was steam-refined for 2 minutes into a 50ml conical flask containing 10ml of 2% Boric Corrosive in addition to blended indicator arrangement set at the tip of the condenser.

 Titration

-The green color solution obtained was then titrated against 0.01N HCL contained in a 50 ml Burette.
-At the end point or equivalent point, the green colour turns to wine colour which indicates that all the Nitrogen trapped as Ammonium Borate [(NH 4)2BO3] have been removed as Ammonium chloride (NH4CL).
-The percentage nitrogen in this analysis was calculated using the formula:
+The green-colored solution obtained was then titrated against 0.01N HCL contained in a 50 ml Burette.
+At the end point or equivalent point, the green colour turns to wine colour which indicates that all the nitrogen trapped as Ammonium Borate [(NH 4)2BO3] have been removed as ammonium chloride (NH4CL).
+The percentage of nitrogen was calculated using the following formula:

 %N=Titre Value X NitrogenamuX Molarity of HClX Volume of Flask X100Weight ofsample digested∈milligramx Vol.ofdigest for steamd istillation

-The crude protein content is determined by multiplying percentage Nitrogen by a constant factor of 6.25.
+Crude protein content was determined by multiplying the percentage of nitrogen by a constant factor of 6.25.

 2.3.2 Crude Fat / Ether Extract Determination (AOAC Official Method 2003.06)

-1 g of each dried example was weighed into fat free extraction thimble and attachment gently with cotton fleece.
-The thimble was put in the extractor and fitted up with reflux condenser and a 250 ml soxhlet flask which has been recently dried in the broiler, cooled in the desicator and gauged.
-The soxhlet flask is then filled to 3/4 of its volume with petrol ether (b.pt.
+1 g of each dried sample was weighed into a fat-free extraction thimble and gently attached to a cotton fleece.
+The thimble was placed in the extractor and fitted with a reflux condenser and a 250 ml Soxhlet flask, which was recently dried in a broiler, cooled in a desiccator, and gauged.
+The Soxhlet flask was then filled to 3/4 of its volume with petroleum ether (b.pt.
 40º - 60ºC), and the soxhlet flask.
-Extractor in addition to condenser set was put on the radiator.
-The radiator was placed on for six hours with steady running water from the tap for buildup of ether fume.
-The set is continually looked for ether spills and the intensity source is changed properly for the ether to tenderly bubble.
+The extractor, in addition to the condenser, was placed on the radiator.
+The radiator was placed for six hours with steady running water from the tap to build up the ether fume.
+The set continually looks for ether spills, and the intensity source is changed properly for the ether-to-tenderly bubble.
 The Ether is passed on to direct north of a few times express over no less than 10 - multiple times until it is shy of siphoning.
-It is after this is seen that any ether content of the extractor is painstakingly depleted into the ether stock container.
-The thimble containing test is then eliminated and dried on a clock glass on the seat top.
-The extractor, flask and condenser are supplanted and the distillation go on until the flask is essentially dry.
-The flask which currently contains the fat or oil is separated, its outside cleaned and dried to a steady weight in the broiler.
-If the underlying load of dry Soxhlet flask is Weighed and the last weight of stove dried flask + oil/fat is W1, rate fat/oil is acquired by the equation:
+It can be seen that any ether content of the extractor was painstakingly depleted in the ether stock container.
+The thimble-containing test was eliminated and dried on a clock glass on top of the seat.
+The extractor, flask, and condenser were supplanted, and distillation was continued until the flask was essentially dry.
+The flask that currently contains fat or oil is separated, and its outside is cleaned and dried to a steady weight.
+If the underlying load of the dry Soxhlet flask is weighted and the last weight of the stove dried flask + oil/fat is W1, the rate fat/oil is acquired by the equation:

 W1-W0WeightofSampleX100